q-inho/QuditsTeam-1/README.md

 2. In the Heisenberg picture; using generalized Pauli matrices to write a simulator handling directly gates acting on qudits.
 The results is the stabilizer_simulator.

 ## Installation
+The installation requires an older python version, e.g. [Python 3.9](https://www.python.org/downloads/release/python-3913/), the usage virtual environment is strongly advised as this repository is no longer mentained and not up to date with the qiskit or numpy package.
-Install the package on [Python 3.9](https://www.python.org/downloads/release/python-3913/) using the command \"pip install -e .\" (virtual environment usage strongly advised).
+After cloning the repository the package can be installed locally using the command \"pip install -e .\".
 The html documentation is already included in \"qiskit_qudits/docs/_build/html\".

 ## Team members